 What characterizes a good CBT experience?

-The promise of CBT is Great Local Experience + Real Local Benefits.
+The premise of CBT is Great Local Experience + Real Local Benefits.

 My colleague, Peter Richards and I try to communicate CBT as: